Smurf-IV/Excel_PRIME/Excel_PRIME/Package_ReadMe.md

 ### Q & A's
 - Q: There are others that are faster
 - A: Agreed, but then
-    - they do not have range extraction.
+    - They do not have range extraction.
     - Or `optionally` allow the use of the OS's _TempFile System_ to store massive sheets
+    - Or re-use of already extracted (massive) sheets
     - Or allow multiple sheets to be read at the same time
         - because others use global memory to represent the current row
         - Or have a single access into the Zip Excel file

 ## Reader 📋
+- Read only
-Read only, therefore no calculations or updates to formula calls
+    - Therefore no calculations or updates to formula calls

 ## Interfaces 🏗️
 - Will use the DotNet core functionality by default